PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/language.rst

     Key=Language
     Value=%PAL:LanguageCustom%

-If this option is enabled, any :ini-section:`[LanguageFile]` sections present will be ignored.
+If this option is enabled, the :ini-section:`[LanguageFile]` section, if present, will be ignored.
 It should be used when an environment variable (like ``LANG``) is used to store the language.

 .. ini-section:: [LanguageStrings]